Careful about falling asleep at work or you could become an Internet meme like this poor fellow.

 WikiHow says it’s a misconception that you should blast the music.
 Keep the volume low so you have to listen carefully to hear all the instruments and vocals.

 To prevent eye fatigue, exercise your eyes.
 Look away from the computer screen and look at a distant point in your office or outside.
 Also, occasionally move your eyes up and down, side to side and around and around.

-Viter Life blog did an entire posting on How Do You Keep Healthy Eyes During Computer Use?That posting stated:
+Viter Energy blog did an entire posting on How to avoid eye strain when working on the computer.That posting stated:

 Blink often to moisten your eyes and prevent irritation.
 Studies have shown that people actually blink about one-third less while working at a computer, so consciously blink more.
 Also, look away from your computer screen at least every 20 minutes and focus on something at least 20 feet away for at least 20 seconds (20-20-20).
 This will exercise your eyes and prevent what is called accommodative spasm or locking up.

 While this following tip is contrary to advice on eye strain, LifeHack.org advises [https://www.lifehack.org/articles/lifestyle/how-stay-awake-work-without-caffeine.html]: